-Begins at 8:15 a.m. and ends at 2:15 p.m.
+Begins at 8:35 a.m. and ends at 2:15 p.m.

 Students using specialized transportation will be escorted to and from vans by a paraprofessional.
-All other students and guardians enter and exit through the front doors of the school.
+Those who do not qualify for specialized transportation enter and exit through the front doors of the school.